Join our summer 2016 workshop on consecutive Wednesdays, August 10 & 17, 10:00 a.m. to 1:00 p.m. CDT.

-Your instructors are faculty and staff members of Baylor University Institute for Oral History, with an accumulated record of almost fifty years of experience with oral history interviewing, training, and administration.
-Meet the Faculty.
+Your instructors are faculty and staff members of Baylor University Institute for Oral History, with an accumulated record of more than fifty years of experience with oral history interviewing, training, and administration.
+Meet the Faculty .

 The class comes to you through the Blackboard Collaborate web conferencing interface.
 With a computer and an Internet connection and using your computer's audio capabilities and a microphone, you can join the class, hearing the lectures, asking questions, exhanging text messages, and sharing in the discussion.
 For an overview of the way the class works, view the Blackboard Collaborate Guide.

 The E-Workshop requires some preparatory reading on your part, an assignment between classes, and a practical follow-up exercise.
-All readings and resources are provided to registrants by a BearSpace link for about two months, before, during, and following the workshop.
+All readings and resources are provided to registrants through an online file sharing system from about two weeks before the workshop through two months after the workshop.

 Participants receive a certificate upon completing 1) both sessions of the live workshop; 2) the assigned project design; 3) the assigned practice interview; and 4) the course evaluation form.
 Baylor University is a Texas Education Agency certified provider of Continuing Professional Education, and participating K-12 teachers in Texas are eligible for ten CPE credits for completion of the course.